cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 \[The intention of the present document is to obviate the need for defining TBD279/TBD280.]

+{{proglan}} provides information about constructs in a few programming languages that are related to the tags being defined.

 ## Key/Value Type

 Bits 2/3 of the tag provides information on the map's key and value types: